Thomas J. Borelli

 Of course that would raise the stakes of forcing these groups to accept PM and I guess they could choose to keep us out.
 But then they go broke.
 The only other option is to funnel money through KGF [Kraft General Foods, a PM subsidiary] but then we lose control of the issues.

 It turns out that as a result of the KGF merger (with Philip Morris), ILSI will be losing the GF (General Foods) share.
-ILSI was thinking that we should make KGF International a member so their funds remain the same.
+ILSI was thinking that we should make KGF International a member, so their funds remain the same.

 He also wanted them to make a donation to the New York Medical College, Department of Biochemistry.
-He had a pending appointment here as "adjunct professor" -- and the cash grant would help make it real.
+He had a pending appointment here as an "adjunct professor" -- and the cash grant would help make it real.

 Anti-regulatory and Climate activism

 Together with Steven J. Milloy, Borelli founded the Free Enterprise Action Fund, a mutual fund which aimed to promote an anti-regulatory agenda. in 2005.
-Milloy left the organization. and, on July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund.
+Milloy left the organization and, on July 20, 2009, the Free Enterprise Action Fund merged with the Congressional Effect Fund.
 Borelli then became a portfolio manager for the Congressional Effect Fund.